nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Specifying [/repeat RECURRING] will set the event as a recurring event.
 - Specifying [/remind REMIND] will set the program to remind the event.

-💡 DATETIME format pattern "dd-MM-yyyy HH:mm:ss”<br>
+💡 DATETIME format pattern "dd-MM-yyyy HH:mm”<br>
 💡 Repeat inputs can be `daily`, `weekly`, `monthly`, `yearly`<br>
 💡 Remind inputs can be `[1-7]-day` or `1-week` <br>
 💡 Remind inputs can be chained to indicate multiple reminders